 What we are looking for in your written application:

 Passionate.
-MIFF volunteers are lovers of film, arts, coffee, Melbourne, and much more.
-You don’t need to be a cinema expert, but we want to see what you’re passionate about
+MIFF volunteers are lovers of film, arts, coffee, Melbourne and much more.
+You don’t need to be a cinema expert, but we want to see what you’re passionate about.

 Interested in learning.
-Has an open mind and willingness to learn from the experience
+Has an open mind and willingness to learn from the experience.

 Availability.
-We ask all volunteers to attend an in-person Induction Day, and all first time MIFF volunteers must attend an in-person interview.
-Unavailability for these dates or during the festival may impact the outcome of your application
+We ask all volunteers to attend an in-person Induction Day, and all first-time MIFF volunteers must attend an in-person interview.
+Unavailability for these dates or during the festival may impact the outcome of your application.

 What we are looking for in an interview:

 Collaboration.
 Works with others in a collegial manner.
-Someone who values every member of the team equally and makes their teammates feel heard
+Someone who values every member of the team equally and makes their teammates feel heard.

 Participation.
-A MIFF volunteer doesn’t have to be the loudest person in the room, but they are keen to connect with those around them
+A MIFF volunteer doesn’t have to be the loudest person in the room, but they are keen to connect with those around them.

 Engagement.
-A MIFF volunteer is eager to learn, they listen to instructions, ask questions when needed, and aim to complete all tasks given to them
+A MIFF volunteer is eager to learn; they listen to instructions, ask questions when needed and aim to complete all tasks given to them.